MrKai77/Loop/CONTRIBUTING.md

 ## Getting your fork

 Now, you've forked our repo.
 What next?
-Don't stress, first go to where you want to code, and push some quick command lines!
+Don't stress.
+First, go to where you want to code and execute some quick command lines!
 Here's how I do it!

 ```sh
 cd downloads